Skip to main content Skip to main content

 ICC Code Compliance

-Statement of Special Inspections review with the Engineer of Record, interim reports to the AHJ as work progresses, and a Final SI Report signed and sealed for Certificate of Occupancy.
+Our inspection code program covers Statement of Special Inspections review with the Engineer of Record, interim reports to the AHJ as work progresses, and a Final SI Report signed and sealed for Certificate of Occupancy.
 ICC certifications across S1, S2, S3, F1, and Soils.

 • Interim SI reports to AHJ and EOR